PowerFeather/powerfeather-docs/docs/sdk/2.x/api/mainboard.md

 [Mainboard](#class-mainboard)::init(const MAX17260::Model &); calling [Mainboard](#class-mainboard)::init() disables battery monitoring, and
 [Result](./result.md#enum-class-result)::`InvalidState` is returned.

-The battery fuel gauge must be enabled on V2 prior to calling this function, else [Result](./result.md#enum-class-result)::`InvalidState` is returned.
+The battery fuel gauge must be enabled on V2 before calling this function, else [Result](./result.md#enum-class-result)::`InvalidState` is returned.

 This function can block for about 100 ms on a normal V1 charger ADC refresh, plus